bnb-chain/greenfield-storage-provider/docs/modules/downloader.md

 }
 ```

-Downloader interface inherits [Modular interface](./lifecycle_modular.md#modular-interface), so Downloader module can be managed by lifycycle and resource manager.
+Downloader interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Downloader module can be managed by lifecycle and resource manager.
 In terms of the functions provided by Downloader module, it can be divided into three parts: DownloadObject, DownloadPiece and ChallengePiece.
 They all have three methods: PreXXX, HanldeXXX and PostXXX.
 Therefore, you can rewrite these methods to meet your own requirements.
 As we can see from the second parameter of the methods defined in `Downloader` interface, DownloadObject is splitted into `DownloadObjectTask`, DownloadPiece is splitted into `DownloadPieceTask` and ChallengePiece is splitted into `ChallengePieceTask`.
 They are also defined as an interface.
 We can query DownloadObject, DownloadPiece and ChallengePiece tasks that we care about by `QueryTasks` method through using subKey.

 ## ObjectTask